SIA Group pledges to achieve net zero carbon emissions by 2050

 It has retired 45 older aircraft in the past year, and will replace them with new aircraft that are up to 30 per cent more fuel-efficient, said Mr Goh.

-"We will continue to collaborate with governments, the airline industry, and partners such as aircraft manufacturers, technology providers, and fuel suppliers, both in Singapore and around the world," said Mr Goh.
+"We will continue to collaborate with governments, the airline industry, and partners such as aircraft manufacturers, technology providers and fuel suppliers, both in Singapore and around the world," he added.

-The SIA Group has also been taking other measures to work towards environmental sustainability.

 It rolled out a new economy-class meal concept last year that reduces the amount of single-use plastics with paper packaging and bamboo cutlery.

-According to the International Air Transport Association, commercial aviation is responsible for 2 to 3 per cent of global carbon emissions.
+According to the International Air Transport Association, commercial aviation is responsible for 2 per cent to 3 per cent of global carbon emissions.

 In February, a group of European aviation trade organisations published a plan to achieve net zero carbon emissions by 2050.